bmeviauac01/softwarelab1/docs/Lab-ReportingServices/Exercise-1.md

     ![Duplicate columns](../images/reportingservices/rs-group-by-duplicated-columns.png)

-    Unfortunately, the format of the new _Date_ column is now lost, but you can set it again as previously.
+    Unfortunately, the new _Date_ column format is now lost, but you can set it again as previously.

     Check the _Preview_ now, and see that the table is now ordered and grouped as we specified it.

     ![Table with grouping](../images/reportingservices/rs-table-preview-3.png)

 1. Go back to the _Design_ view.
-Right click the `[LineTotal]` cell and click _Add Total_.
+Right-click the `[LineTotal]` cell and click _Add Total_.
 This will add a total for each _Order_ (which we used for grouping).
 There will be no label added to this line.
-Add one by left clicking the cell and typing: "Order Total"
+Add one by left-clicking the cell and typing: "Order Total."

     ![Order total](../images/reportingservices/rs-add-total-order.png)

-1. Holding the CTRL key pressed down click _Order Total_ and the two cells to the right to select them all, then set a background color by choosing one from the _Format_ menu.
+1. Holding the CTRL key pressed down, click _Order Total_, and the two cells to the right to select them all.
+Then set a background color by choosing one from the _Format_ menu.

     ![Background color for the total](../images/reportingservices/rs-add-total-order-color.png)